WindowsXP95/NeXTSPACE-Live/readme.md

 You can also run it inside of VirtualBox (recommended if your not used to QEMU)

 ## Releases
-Grab some releases[here](https://github.com/WindowsXP95/NeXTSPACE-OS/wiki/Releases) (You can also find the release at the release page)
+Grab some releases [here](https://github.com/WindowsXP95/NeXTSPACE-OS/wiki/Releases) (You can also find the release at the release page)
 The current stable release is 1.0.1

 More info can be found inside of the wiki (which is under construction)